pprajapatim/ParthsBookStore/ParthsBookStore/README.txt

 1848
 Copy and paste 2 files _Viewmports.cshtml and _ViewStart.cshtml from views to area->customer folder.

 1856
 moddify the path in _ViewStart.cshtml file then run the app and it works perfectly without error.

+1910
+Added Admin area to Areas
+added the view files and deleted the Data, Models and Controllers folder. and completely finished the Part-1